danielsodium/gsm/README.md

 # GTK Session Manager

-GSM is a session manager to quickly change between projects using a command line interface.
+GSM is a session manager written in C++ to quickly change between projects using a command line interface.
 I plan to integrate a GUI using GTK to manage and edit sessions in the future.
 Currently, I use an AGS widget to quickly change between sessions which can be found in my [dotfiles](https://github.com/danielsodium/dotfiles).
 All sessions are stored under `~/.config/gsm`.
 Currently I have a lot of features hardcoded in for my own convenience which will change in the future.

 ## Installation